pxv24/MIST4610Group3Project2/README.md

 <img width="1031" height="644" alt="image" src="https://github.com/user-attachments/assets/137555e1-9810-44cc-ad54-286c9d66f7aa" />

 From the map, we can infer that a notable percentage of low-access census tracts are not also low-income.
-Large sections of the South and Midwest show ratios close to 0, (being blue) so there is a higher proportion of low acces that are not low income.
+Large sections of the South and Midwest show ratios close to 0, (being blue) so there is a higher proportion of low-access areas that are not low income.
 While some regions, like the West, show low-income and low-access correlation.

 <img width="1036" height="586" alt="image" src="https://github.com/user-attachments/assets/2ee28710-8c9a-4100-9772-fac4d2ffb6d9" />